-Itís reported that women make up 47 percent of the workforce.
-That means that if women arenít being empowered to be a part of your leadership, you are missing out on nearly half of the candidates that can help your organization thrive.
+It’s reported that women make up 47 percent of the workforce.
+If women aren’t being empowered as leaders, you are missing out on nearly half of the candidates that can help your organization thrive.

-Reduce Bias in Your Organization
+Reducing Bias in Your Organization

 A recent study done by the Harvard Business Review found that gender inequality in the workplace is due to bias, not differences in behavior.
-To reduce bias in your organization, and your mentoring program, it is your responsibility to develop policies that level the playing field.
+To reduce bias in your organization, and your mentoring program, develop policies that level the playing field.

-Eliminate the Stereotypes and Double-Standards
+Eliminating the Stereotypes and Double-Standards

-Stereotypes and double-standards towards women arenít just exhibited by men, but also by other women.
-Although both genders typically hold the same views, they donít always realize it.
+Stereotypes and double-standards towards women aren’t just exhibited by men, but also by other women.
+Although both genders typically hold the same views, they don’t always realize it.
 By eliminating these factors completely, there can be a greater sense of equality throughout your organization.

 - Giving all employees the same access to opportunity